Outpatient Mental Health Services

 With our Provisionally Licensed Professional Counselor

 We are in network with Aetna, Blue Cross Blue Shield, and United Healthcare/Optum/UBH.
-We are also in-network with New Directions EAP, Aetna EAP and Optum EAP.
+We are also in-network with Aetna EAP and Optum EAP.

 For all other insurances, we can work with you as an out of network provider.
 Many of our clients who use their OON (Out Of Network) benefits get reimbursed a percentage of the counseling fee.
 Some clients choose to use their Health or Flex Account which may cover all of the fee and allows tax advantages.